3 Days in Paris, France — Posh First Timer’s Guide

 Jardin des Tuileries

-One of André Le Nôtre’s most famous works, the garden’s grand symmetrical landscapes have inspired countless artists, writers, and poets over the centuries, including Claude Monet who painted scenes of the garden’s pathways and reflections in its ponds.
-An exhibition of true mastery in garden design, this popular public gathering place offers a serene escape for all in the heart of the city.
+One of André Le Nôtre’s most famous works, the grand symmetrical landscapes have inspired countless artists, writers, and poets over the centuries, including Claude Monet who painted scenes of the garden’s pathways and pond reflections.
+An exhibition of true mastery in garden design, this popular gathering place offers a serene escape for all in the heart of the city.

 Champs-Élysées

-If you’re thinking now would be a great time for some food, look no further than the delicatessen and restaurant counters located in the basement.
-Bringing together the best of the current culinary scene, take a minute to enjoy a glass of local wine at Yard or a savory potato berrichon from Maison Verot.
+For a quick bite, look no further than the delicatessen and restaurant counters in the basement.
+Bringing together the best of the current culinary scene, enjoy a glass of local wine at Yard or a savory potato berrichon from Maison Verot.

 Arc de Triomphe

-It was such a treat to uncover the historic heart of the city from the water, and the tour commentary taught us a bit of history about the landmarks we had previously simply admired for their beauty.
-If you’d like to avoid traversing the streets to see each of these pieces of heritage on foot, this is the perfect option to experience them all in one go, especially if your travel party has limited walking mobility.
+Uncover the historic heart of the city from the water, as the tour commentary teaches a bit of history about landmarks many simply admire for their beauty.
+To avoid traversing the streets to see each of these pieces of heritage on foot, this is the perfect option to experience them all in one go, especially if someone has limited walking mobility.

 Pro Tip:

-If you’d like to enjoy a little bevy or snack during your cruise, there’s vending machines and street food stands outside the dock, along with restrooms that require a bit of change to enter.
+Enjoy a little beverage or snack during the cruise from vending machines and street food stands outside the dock, along with restrooms that require change to enter.

 Sacré-Cœur